dkelly255/freshwater-fly-fishing/README.md

 - The images in the Site were taken from [Pexels](https://www.pexels.com/search/fishing/) and [Pixabay](https://pixabay.com/)
 - The site fonts were taken from [Google Fonts](https://fonts.google.com/)
 - Icons used throughout the site were sourced from [FontAwesome](https://fontawesome.com/)
+- All descriptions of Rivers & Lakes were sourced from wikipedia.com